EvDenny/AppCPP/README.md

 #### Let's say I enter a phrase

 The program will convert the string input into a cstring array [W, h, o, ... e, n, ?].

 The vector is copied to a vector called charsLower where the letters are converted to lowercase {w, h, o ... e, n, ?}.

-Non-lowercase-alphabet characters are removed {w, h, o ... m, e, n, n}.
-(The function passes the vector by address so the '?' is converted into the character indexed previously to it.
+Non-lowercase-alphabet characters are removed:
+>{w, h, o ... m, e, n, n}.

+>>(The function passes the vector by address so the '?' is converted into the character indexed previously to it.
 In this case that's 'n'.
 This isn't a problem though because in the next steps we remove duplicates!)

-The vector is sorted {a, a, c, c, e, e, e, h, h, h, h, m, n, n, o, s, t, t, t, w, w, w} (There are two 'n's because of the previous step.) std::unique_copy to a different vector.
+The vector is sorted:
+>{a, a, c, c, e, e, e, h, h, h, h, m, n, n, o, s, t, t, t, w, w, w}

+>>(There are two 'n's because of the previous step.)

+std::unique_copy to a different vector.
 This will remove duplicates, resize our vector to fit each of the alphabetical characters used. {a, c, e, h, m, n, o, s, t, w} is our vector<char> called 'answer' (Key).

 'acehmnostw' are all the characters used from the alphabet.
 Now you're probably wondering why I explained all this?

 Well, between the first player entering a phrase and the second player guessing their first letter, all of the above is executed and the game is instantiated.

 Here's an example of what the user will experience: